robertopossidente/helm-charts/README.md

 ## Free5gc

-Configure pods ips!
-And ./setup-lasse in eachpod (only in upf ./free5gc-upf)
+Configure free5gc modules ips.
+And ./setup-lasse in each pod (only in upf do: ./free5gc-upf)

 ## Debugging